Welcome to the American Sign Museum!

 DIRECTIONS

-To access the Museum from north of Cincinnati, take I-75 South to exit 3, Hopple Street.
+From north of Cincinnati, take I-75 South to exit 3, Hopple Street.
 Turn right at the exit.
 Then turn right onto Colerain Avenue.
 Then take a left on Monmouth Avenue.
 The Museum’s parking lot is at the first entrance on the right, through the black gate.

-To access the Museum from south of Cincinnati, take I-75 North to exit 3, Hopple Street.
+From south of Cincinnati, take I-75 North to exit 3, Hopple Street.
 Turn left at the exit.
 Then turn right onto Colerain Avenue.
 Then take a left on Monmouth Avenue.
 The Museum’s parking lot is at the first entrance on the right, through the black gate.

-To access the Museum from downtown Cincinnati, take Central Parkway north.
+From downtown Cincinnati, take Central Parkway north.
 Turn left at Monmouth Avenue.
 Continue on Monmouth, through Colerain Avenue.
 The Museum’s parking lot is at the first entrance on the right, through the black gate.

 Please be sure to double check that the address you are using is for 1330 Monmouth Ave, Cincinnati, OH 45225.
 Some GPS may try to take you to the Monmouth Ave in Kentucky.